Albert Chevallier Tayler

-Albert Chevallier Tayler (5 April 1862 – 20 December 1925) was an English artist who specialised in portrait and genre painting, but was also involved in the plein air methods of the Newlyn School.
+Albert Chevallier Tayler (5 April 1862 – 20 December 1925) was an English artist who specialised in portrait and genre painting, but he was also involved in the plein air methods of the Newlyn School.
 He studied at Heatherley's School of Art, Royal Academy Schools and with avant-garde painters in Paris.
 He was educated at Bloxham School in Oxfordshire.

 Early years with the Newlyn School

 He is most known for his twelve-year involvement with the Newlyn School of painting.
 The Newlyn School was spawned after many international artists followed the En plein air school in France, whereby artists would leave Paris and take up rural life in small colonies of kindred painters.
 Thence, as artists returned from France to their own countries, they sought out remote locations to congregate and pursue the En plein air method.
 The Newlyn School is also known as British Impressionism.

 A typical painting of this early period is A Dress Rehearsal (1888), hung in the National Museums Liverpool.
 This painting makes use of light and shadow and is based upon a genre scene as might have occurred in Cornwall.
 The Newlyn School drew their subjects from everyday life in the local area.
 Other associate artists of the Newlyn School were Henry Scott Tuke, Thomas Cooper Gotch, Caroline Gotch, Stanhope Forbes, Leghe Suthers, Walter Langley and Elizabeth Armstrong.
 On arrival in Newlyn, he lived in lodgings in Henry & Elizabeth Maddern's Belle Vue House with Forbes and Blandford Fletcher.